 According to Devon Live, a survey commissioned by Direct Line revealed that only a quarter of neighbours would look out of the window and then intervene if they hear a neighbour’s alarm, only a fifth would call their neighbour and even less would contact the police.

-Unmonitored alarms rely on the goodwill of neighbours investigating the cause of the alarm further and will stop ringing in after 20 minutes.
+Unmonitored alarms rely on the goodwill of neighbours investigating the cause of the alarm further and will stop ringing after 20 minutes.
 Flighty burglars may be deterred by the siren or unwanted attention from neighbours, but more determined thieves may stay their course.

-With regards to responding to alarm call outs from the public, the police advise the following:
+With regards to responding to alarm call-outs from the public, the police advise the following:

 “If a building or car alarm is going off and there’s clear evidence of criminal activity, such as a broken window or someone acting suspiciously nearby, call 999 immediately.”
 Met Police